Objects in poster are more llama-like than they appear

 Yzma: A llama?!
 He's supposed to be dead!
 Kronk: Yeah.
 Weird...

 A very atypical animated movie from Disney.
-Hugely self-aware and a lot more dirty than most of the studio's canon, The Emperor's New Groove is a film that trolled the deepest levels of Development Hell and finally emerged as more or less a spoof of its original concept.Kuzco (David Spade) is the spoiled teenaged Emperor of a mountainous jungle nation (based loosely on the ancient Incan empire of South America).
+Hugely self-aware and a lot more dirty than the previous 39 entries in the studio's canon, The Emperor's New Groove is a film that trolled the deepest levels of Development Hell and finally emerged as more or less a spoof of its original concept.Kuzco (David Spade) is the spoiled teenaged Emperor of a mountainous jungle nation (based loosely on the ancient Incan empire of South America).
 On the eve of his eighteenth birthday, he becomes the target of an assassination attempt by his incredibly ancient adviser Yzma (Eartha Kitt) and her borderline idiot-savant lackey Kronk (Patrick Warburton), after he unceremoniously fires them from their high-profile jobs.
 Their plan fails, and Kuzco is accidentally turned into a llama.
 He's forced to team up with burly and good-hearted peasant Pacha (John Goodman) on a dangerous trek through the jungle to reclaim his throne — while Pacha tries to teach Kuzco just a little bit of humility in the process.The film has no love story apart from Pacha and his very pregnant wife, only two significant songs (both written by Sting after the other 90% of his soundtrack was discarded, and one of which is performed by Tom Jones), and the spurned would-be cute animal sidekick vengefully attempts to get Kuzco eaten by a pack of jaguars.
 As you can see, this all plays out more like a feature-length Looney Tunes cartoon than a typical Disney flick.
 Roger Ebert's review specifically said that this wasn't an animated feature, but a 100-minute cartoon, and that he meant that as a good thing.It was extremely well-received by critics, but a lackluster Disney marketing effort on its behalf lead to middling box-office returns.
 It eventually did do well enough to spawn a (significantly less well-received) made-for-video sequel and then a TV series.

 The humor is heavily influenced by Borscht Belt sensibilities.